SAEON/somisana-croco/configs/swcape_02/croco_v1.3.1/README.md

 Here is where we prepare all the files to be used in our CROCO configuration and where we run the model

-This directory includes a `jobcomp` file for compiling the croco code and a `run_croco_inter.bash` file for initialising the simulation.
-Both of these scripts use environment variables which are set up in `myenv_inter.bash`.
+For inter-annual runs, there is a `jobcomp_inter` file for compiling the croco code and a `run_croco_inter.bash` file for initialising the simulation.
+Both of these scripts use environment variables which are set up in `myenv_inter.bash`

-You'll need to have some directories in place with all of the required inputs, as described below.
+Similar files exist for forecast simulations, although the operational workflow gets done in `.github/workflows/run_croco.yml`

 None of the netcdf files are copied to the remote repo, only the scripts used to generate them.